Fungible and Asset Location

 So, how is money fungible regarding asset allocation?
 How can you withdraw money from any account and keep your asset allocation spot-on?

-For convenience, say you have 50% of your money in a brokerage account—which is 100% equities—and 50% in an IRA.
+For convenience, say you have 50% of your money in a brokerage account—100% equities—and 50% in an IRA.
 Your overall asset allocation is 80/20, so the stock/bond ratio in your IRA is 60/40.
-If you sell stocks in your brokerage account, you need to sell bonds and buy stocks in your IRA to make your asset allocation 80/20 again.
+If you sell stocks in your brokerage account, you must sell bonds and buy stocks in your IRA to make your asset allocation 80/20 again.

-The net effect due to the fungibility of money: you are selling both stocks and bonds (at an 80/20 ratio!), as you sold stocks in your brokerage account, and at the same time, you sold bonds to buy back the same stocks in your IRA.
+The net effect is due to money’s fungibility: you sell stocks and bonds (at an 80/20 ratio!).
+You sold stocks in your brokerage account and sold bonds to buy back the same stocks in your IRA.
 As money is fungible, you kept your overall asset allocation intact!

 How does this work in up and down markets?